JellyRollJunior/leet-code-journal/README.md

 * Kth Smallest Element In A BST
     * Not too hard of a question!
 Remember your years of tree theory looool.
 V basic once you see the pattern!
     * Implement it in recursive and interative!
 Good way to practice both
+* Path Sum II
+    * I'm getting pretty good at these tree traversal question
+    * not a particularly difficult question algorithmically but I could do some improvement with saving space

 Intervals
 * Insert Interval